SNC-Lavalin Kerala hydroelectric scandal: Contract signed

-CAG findings
+Comptroller and Auditor General findings

-The CAG found that Lavalin was only a consultant intermediary and not the original equipment manufacturer and that the supply of goods and services was made by other firms at a much higher cost leading to excess expenditure.
+The Comptroller and Auditor General (CAG) found that Lavalin was only a consultant intermediary and not the original equipment manufacturer and that the supply of goods and services was made by other firms at a much higher cost leading to excess expenditure.
 According to the CAG, the absence of due professional care in negotiating the foreign loan proved to be detrimental to the financial interests of the Board.
 The Board also could not ensure the quality of renovation work in the absence of technology transfer and training of its engineers.
 Owing to various technical defects in the equipment, the generation of power could not be maintained even at the pre-renovation level and the Board had to spend on repairs.

 According to the CAG, failure to exclude the fee for technical consultancy from fixed price contracts resulted in an avoidable payment of Rs 203.1 million, and failure to negotiate and exclude the exposure fee from the loan agreement resulted in avoidable payment of Rs 94.8 million and future liability of Rs 22.1 million.
 In the opinion of the CAG, there was also an avoidable payment of Rs 12.0 million as commitment fee despite there being committed but unavailed advance.

 The CAG found that the Government did not receive Rs 893.2 million out of the grant of Rs 983.0 million that was promised for the Malabar Cancer Centre as the MoU was not renewed in time during the tenure of United Democratic Front when Kadavoor Sivadasan was the minister in charge of power.

 Inquiry

 On 16 January 2007, Kerala High Court ordered a CBI enquiry into the scandal.

-On 18 February 2008, the CBI informed High court of Kerala that the investigation was progressing and said that former Electricity Ministers Pinarayi Vijayan and G. Karthikeyan would be examined at the appropriate time.
+On 18 February 2008, the CBI informed the High court of Kerala that the investigation was progressing and said that former Electricity Ministers Pinarayi Vijayan and G. Karthikeyan would be examined at the appropriate time.

 On 21 January 2009, the CBI filed a progress report on the investigation in the Kerala High Court.
 Pinarayi Vijayan had been named as the 9th accused in the case.